renesas-rz/rza3_gcc_azure_rtos_examples/README.md

   #### How to Excute
   1. Connect the Ethernet connector of the PC and the board.
   2. Connect the UVC camera to the board.
-  3. Configure a static IP address (refer to
+  3. (optional)Configure a static IP address for RZ/A3UL.
   4. Download the project and start debugging.
   5. Access the IP address “192.168.2.182” and confirm that camera image is displayed in the browser.
-  > Note: If it doesn't work, try to set a static IP address for RZ/A3UL.

   ![BoardSetting_sample7](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/BoardSetting_sample7.png)
   ![Output_sample7](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/Output_sample7.png)